fender/dmeapp/README.md

 You can append the `--offline` command line parameter if you would rather load certain vendor assets locally as opposed to from their CDN.

-We've also implemented the commant `grunt prod` which does the exact same as above except that all compiled CSS and JS is minified and uglified respectively, resulting in smaller file sizes.
+When you're ready to compile for production, run command `grunt prod`.
+It goes through the same flow as above except that all compiled CSS and JS is minified and uglified respectively, resulting in smaller file sizes.
+This will also point the API URI to the production server so be extra careful when doing this!

 ### Package management